catb00mer/trotter/readme.md

 Trotter is an *experimental* crate that aims to make interacting with gemini servers fun and easy.

+This crate comes with the `trot` command-line program that exposes most of its functionality.
+Install it with the command `cargo install trotter`.

 There's also [Fluffer](https://docs.rs/fluffer), a crate for writing gemini server apps.

 ## 😊 Requests